wjhoward/brachyura/README.md

 # Brachyura
 ![Rust](https://img.shields.io/badge/rust-%23000000.svg?style=for-the-badge&logo=rust&logoColor=white)

-A reverse proxy, which I am primarily using as a Rust / Hyper learning project.
+A reverse proxy, which I am primarily using as a Rust learning project.

 I utilize Nginx as part of my home lab providing reverse proxy functionality as well as TLS termination.
 The idea of this project is to replace Nginx with a light weight Rust based reverse proxy.

+---
+## Configuration

+### Proxy backend config

+The proxy uses the host header to decide where to send the request, and this is configured in the yaml config file under "backends".
+The host header needs to match the name value, then the request is proxied to the location.
+For example:

+    backends:
+      - name: "test.home"
+        location: "127.0.0.1:8000"

+A request with the host header `test.home` would be proxied to `127.0.0.1:8000`

+### TLS config
+The key and cert paths are also defined in the yaml file.
+Only the connection between the client and proxy is encrypted.

+---

 ## Testing / Running

-The request is proxied to the host included in the host header.

-#### For example:
+A TLS key and cert is required at the configured relative path.

+Can be tested using curl, e.g:

-`curl -v -H "host: localhost:5000" http://localhost:3000/test-path`
+`curl -H "host: test.home"  https://localhost:4000/`

-Would proxy the request to: `http://localhost:5000/test-path`
+Which based on the example config would proxy the request to: `http://127.0.0.1:8000/`